No Woman, No Cry: Fugees version

 "No Woman, No Cry" was covered by American hip-hop group Fugees.
-It was released in November 1996 as the fourth single from their second studio album, The Score (1996).
+It was released in November 1996, by Ruffhouse Records, as the fourth single from their second studio album, The Score (1996).
 The song was produced by Wyclef Jean and Lauryn Hill.
 Fugees' version of the track features Jean on lead vocals and changes the lyric "in a government yard in Trenchtown" to "in a government yard in Brooklyn."
 An official remix of the track, featuring Stephen Marley, was included on the group's third release, Bootleg Versions.
 Jean later recorded a solo version of the track for his 2003 anthology Greatest Hits.

 Fugees' version was successful worldwide, peaking atop the New Zealand Singles Chart for two weeks, reaching number-two in the United Kingdom and becoming a top 40 hit in 13 additional countries.
 It did not chart on the US Billboard Hot 100 due to not receiving a physical release in the US, which at the time was a requirement for songs to appear on the Hot 100.
 It instead charted on the Billboard Hot 100 Airplay chart, peaking at number 38.

 Critical reception

-Larry Flick from Billboard wrote, "Fugees continue to offer the hip-hop masses a thorough musical history—this time targeting Bob Marley's classic reggae hit 'No Woman, No Cry'.
+Larry Flick from Billboard magazine wrote, "Fugees continue to offer the hip-hop masses a thorough musical history—this time targeting Bob Marley's classic reggae hit 'No Woman, No Cry'.
 Steve Marley's heartwarming vocal similarity to his dad and Wyclef's present-day Brooklyn, N.Y.- project-sensitive lyrics successfully bind new jacks to dancehall's reggae origins.
 The music video for the single continues the legacy: Lauryn Hill gets her unique vocal swerve on with the Melody Makers in scenes reminiscent of Rita, Judy, and Marcia's I-Three days, and early Wailers footage interspersed with the collaborators' studio time supplies an overall tear-jerking, historic experience."